floooh/fips/README.md

     > ./fips help emsdk
     ```
     As before, each fips workspace directory has its own local emscripten SDK installation, you can use
-    different SDK versions side-by-side in different workspaces and fips won't "pollute" your global environment.
+    different SDK versions side-by-side in different workspaces and fips won't 'pollute' your global environment or interfere with a globally installed
+    emscripten SDK.
+    The command ```./fips setup emscripten``` works as before and is an alias for ```./fips emsdk install```

 - **08-May-2019**: Some tweaks to the release-mode compiler- and linker-flags
     for Visual Studio projects: in release mode, link-time code-generation